shaussler/TheoreticalUniverse/documentation/all_faraday_tensors.rst

 .. note::

-   Without musical notation, the expression can be explicitely sharpened :math:`\sharp` (respectivelty flattened :math:`\flat`) like so:
+   With musical notation, the expression can be explicitely sharpened :math:`\sharp` (respectivelty flattened :math:`\flat`) like so:

    .. math::